- Email Address

 William of Æbelholt as a source for the early reception of canon law in DenmarkContributions to Conferences: Papers

-A time for every purpose under heaven?: Seasons and Litigants in the York Cause PapersEnglish Christianity in the Later Middle Ages.
+A time for every purpose under heaven?: Seasons and Litigants in the York Cause PapersEnglish Christianity in the Later Middle Ages: A festschrift for F. Donald Logan.
 Baker, T. (ed.).
 Brill Academic PublishersChapters in Books, Reports and Conference Proceedings: Chapters

 Trump impeachment after leaving office is nothing – in 9th-century Rome they put a pope’s corpse on trialThe ConversationContributions to Specialist Publications: Articles